MasaNahti/simple-slo-app/README.md

 ## Build

-Run `npm run build --output-path=docs --base-href=/simple-slo-app/` to build the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored in the `docs/` directory.

 ## Publish